navigatr-app/moodle-local_navigatr/README.md

 - Passwords are stored encrypted in Moodle's config
 - Access tokens are never logged
-- All API communications use HTTPS (except development)
+- All API communications use HTTPS
 - User PII is only sent to Navigatr for badge issuance

 ## Support